The Modern Index Strategy

 THE MSCI ADVANTAGE

-2 Based on P&I AUM data as of December 2014 and MSCI clients as of September 2015.
+2 Based on latest P&I AUM data and MSCI clients as of September 2017

-3 As of June 30, 2016.
-Calculated by aggregating the number of shares of all exchange traded funds tracking an MSCI index, as identified by separate Bloomberg tickers.
-Only primary listings, and not cross-listings are counted.
+3 As of September 2017; defined as each share class of an exchange traded fund, as identified by a separate Bloomberg ticker.
+Only primary listings, and not cross-listings, are counted.